roboconf/roboconf.github.io/en/roadmap.md

 	* Study TOSCA support.

-Roboconf 0.7 will be released in June 2016.
+Roboconf 0.8 will be released by the end of September 2016.